 What does the comparison rate exclude?

-- Insurance products like comprehensive car insurance premiums.
+- Insurance premiums like comprehensive car insurance.

 The comparison rate is calculated in accordance with a standard formula, specified by the regulations, which takes into account;

 - Ascertainable fees and charges connected with the loan except for government charges.

 Generally for personal loans, the comparison rate is calculated using a specific amount and loan term using the base interest rate, based on industry regulations.